 In my research group quantum devices explore the frontiers of control in atomic, optical, and mesoscopic physics.
-We laser cool the vibrations of mechanical objects that can measure displacements and extremly small forces at quantum limits.
+We laser cool the vibrations of mechanical objects that can measure displacements and extremely small forces at quantum limits.
 We are able to entangle and interfere single atoms placed atom-by-atom in identical quantum states.
-Our careful manipulation of matter also takes us to new capacities for creation of single photons and prospects for their interaction and control.

 PHYS 1110 - General Physics 1